On the Origin of Quantum Uncertainty

 \subsection{Acknowledgements}

 I am grateful to numerous people that have patiently listened to my ruminations about the link between quantum and classical entanglement, their relation to the halting problem, and the origin of quantum indeterminacy.
 First and foremost is Arend Hintze, who hammered out the Turing machine representation of logic operations with me, many years ago, and attempted to simulate entangled classical Turing machines on a (classical) computer (to no avail).
 I've also discussed these concepts at length with Richard Lenski.
 Thanks are also due to Thomas Sgouros, whose comments on the manuscript helped improve it.
-Finally, I am grateful to Nicolas Cerf for a decade of collaboration on quantum information theory, which laid the foundations for these ideas, and in particular to Greg Chaitin, without whose phone call none of this work would exist.
+Finally, I am grateful to Nicolas Cerf for a decade of collaboration on quantum information theory, which laid the foundations for these ideas, and in particular to Greg Chaitin, without whose phone call in the late 1990s to my office at Caltech none of this work would exist.
 An earlier version of this work was submitted to the FQXi essay contest.
-This work was supported in part by a grant from the Templeton Foundation.

-\subsection{Appendix}
+\section{Appendix}

-In the main text I discussed a situation where two Turing machines\footnote{These machines are not universal in the sense of Turing, nor is this required for these arguments.} with fixed programs write on each other's I/O space, leading to inconsistent bits without a determined state.
+In the main text I discussed a construction where two Turing machines~\footnote{These machines are not universal in the sense of Turing, nor is this required for these arguments.} with fixed programs write on each other's I/O space, leading to inconsistent bits without a determined state.
 But because the programs were fixed for simplicity, this leaves the possibility that the programs' indeterminacy could compensate for the I/O indeterminacy.
-Here I show that in the minimum system of programs of size 2 and an I/O space of size two (see Fig.~\ref{fig:T1}), classical indeterminacy still occurs.
+Indeed, for this reason, the joint state of program and data in the main text was itself indeterminate.
+Here I discuss the case where the programs of the Turing machines are not fixed, but can be modified via writing into that space.
+In particular, I show that in the minimum system of programs of size 2 and an I/O space of size two (see Fig.~\ref{fig:T1}), classical indeterminacy occurs on the level of the individual machines, while the joint state (program and I/O space) is determined.

-There are four possible programs for machine $T_1$ acting on the 2-bit I/O space, given by \be U_{00}&=& P_0\otimes \one +P_1\otimes \one \\ U_{01}&=& P_0\otimes \one +P_1\otimes \sigma_x\\ U_{10}&=& P_0\otimes \sigma_x +P_1\otimes \one\\ U_{11}&=& P_0\otimes \sigma_x +P_1\otimes \sigma_x\;, \ee specified by the four projectors $P_{00},P_{01},P_{10},P_{11}$ acting on the 2-bit program space ($P_{ij}=|ij\ra\la ij|$), that is, \be T_{1}=\sum_{m_1m_2}P_{m_1m_2}\otimes U_{m_1m_2}\;. \ee
+There are four possible programs for machine $T_1$ acting on the 2-bit I/O space, given by \be U_{00}&=& P_0\otimes \one +P_1\otimes \one \\ U_{01}&=& P_0\otimes \one +P_1\otimes \sigma_x\\ U_{10}&=& P_0\otimes \sigma_x +P_1\otimes \one\\ U_{11}&=& P_0\otimes \sigma_x +P_1\otimes \sigma_x\;, \ee specified by the four projectors $P_{00},P_{01},P_{10},P_{11}$ acting on the 2-bit program space ($P_{ij}=\vert ij\ra\la ij\vert$), that is, \be T_{1}=\sum_{m_1m_2}P_{m_1m_2}\otimes U_{m_1m_2}\;. \ee